Severi curves of rational elliptic surfaces: Bounding the degree of

 We claim that the Picard rank of such an $X$ is $\ge 12$.
 For $i=1,2$, the bisection $B_i$ pulls back to a pair of Galois conjugate sections $(u')\I(B_i)=s_i+s_i'$ in $X$.
 Note that for any section $s$ of $R$, we have $B_i\cdot s= s_i\cdot(u')\I(s)=s_i'\cdot (u')\I(s)$, and $B_1\cdot s=B_2\cdot s$ as $B_1$ and $B_2$ are rationally equivalent.
 In other words, $s_1,s_2,s_1',s_2'$ all have the same intersection number with $(u')\I(s)$ for any given $s\in \MW(R)$.

-Recall from \S\ref{sec:elliptic-surfaces} that $\ZF^\perp(X)$ of is a negative-definite lattice, and we have an isomorphism $\MW(X)\to\ZF^\perp(X)$ of abelian groups.
+Recall from \S\ref{subsec:elliptic-surfaces} that $\ZF^\perp(X)$ is a negative-definite lattice, and we have an isomorphism $\MW(X)\to\ZF^\perp(X)$ of abelian groups.
 The images in $\ZF^\perp(X)$ of pullbacks $(u')\I(s)$ form a sublattice $\Lambda_R$ isomorphic to $\E8(-2)$.
 Since $s_1,s_2,s_1',s_2'$ all have the same height, their orthogonal projections to $\ZF^\perp(X)$ all have the same norm, as in Proposition~\ref{prop:sec-proj-formula}, and furthermore their orthogonal projections to $\E8(-2)$ are all equal.
-It follows that $\ZF^\perp(X)$ must have rank $\ge 12$ because a line intersects a sphere in at most two points.
+It follows that $\ZF^\perp(X)$ must have rank $\ge 10$, since if it only had rank \( 9 \), the four vectors in question would all have to lie on the same line, and intersect the same sphere, but a line intersects a sphere in at most two points.